Investors drop off $33 million for Chowbus, a delivery service for ‘mom and pop’ Asian restaurants – TechCrunch

-When big platforms have carved out large swaths of the delivery market, the best thing for an upstart company to do is to specialize.
+When big platforms have carved out large swaths of the delivery market, the best thing for an upstart company to do is specialize.

-For Chowbus, that meant building a food-delivery business that finds restaurants whose cuisines specialize in regional cuisines from Northern and Southern China, Japan, Korea, Taiwan, Thailand, and Vietnam.
+For Chowbus, that meant building a food-delivery business that finds restaurants whose cuisines specialize in regional cuisines from Northern and Southern China, Japan, Korea, Taiwan, Thailand and Vietnam.

 It’s a strategy that has now netted the company $33 million in financing led by the Silicon Valley-based investment firm Altos Ventures and New York’s Left Lane Capital.
 Hyde Park Angels, Fika Ventures, FJ Labs and Silicon Valley Bank also participated in the round.